f4exb/sdrangel/plugins/samplesource/bladerfinput/readme.md

 Possible values are:

-  - **Cen**: the decimation operation takes place around the BladeRF Rx center frequency
+  - **Cen**: the decimation operation takes place around the BladeRF Rx center frequency Fs
-  - **Inf**: the decimation operation takes place around the center of the lower half of the BladeRF Rx passband.
+  - **Inf**: the decimation operation takes place around Fs - Fc.
-  - **Sup**: the decimation operation takes place around the center of the upper half of the BladeRF Rx passband.
+  - **Sup**: the decimation operation takes place around Fs + Fc.

+With SR as the sample rate before decimation Fc is calculated as:

+  - if decimation n is 4 or lower:  Fc = SR/2^(log2(n)-1).
+The device center frequency is on the side of the baseband.
+You need a RF filter bandwidth at least twice the baseband.
+  - if decimation n is 8 or higher: Fc = SR/n.
+The device center frequency is half the baseband away from the side of the baseband.
+You need a RF filter bandwidth at least 3 times the baseband.

 <h3>7: Rx filter bandwidth</h3>